 The column aliases provide an alternative name for columns when written to a DBF format database table.

-In the DBF format, all column names are limited to 10 characters in length.
-Column names in Microsoft Access (MDB) or SQL can be up to 64 character in length.
+In the DBF format, all column names are limited to 255 characters (previously 10 characters) in length.
+Column names in Microsoft Access (MDB) or SQL can be up to 64 characters in length.
 Existing EDS software predominantly uses databases of the DBF table format.